Looking to gain some experience before law school? Keep reading for our list of the best pre-law jobs.

 Working in a library environment will also expose you to vast legal resources, helping you become adept at navigating databases and sources!

-Library assistants in the USA typically earn about $31,991 a year on average.
-This can vary based on the library, its location, and the assistant's experience.
+Entry-level library assistants make around $19 per hour.
+This can vary based on the library, its location, and experience.
 Here’s what library assistants usually do:

 Data analysis is not just for tech wizards!
 Joining this profession can do wonders for your legal career by enhancing your ability to analyze complex information, make data-driven decisions, and recognize patterns.
 You’ll also hone your critical thinking skills!

-Data analysts in the USA usually earn about $78,104 a year.
+Entry-level data analysts make around $33 per hour.
 This can vary with the company, location, and experience.
 Here’s what data analysts typically do:

 As a camp counselor, you'll refine your leadership, communication, and problem-solving skills while mentoring young campers.
 It's a perfect chance to work on your teamwork and interpersonal skills!

-Camp counselors in the USA typically earn about $56,632 a year on average.
+Camp counselors make around $28 per hour.
 This can change based on the camp's location, what type of camp it is, and the counselor's experience.
 Here’s what camp counselors usually do:

-There is no perfect response to this question because the truth is that the best pre-law jobs for students vary greatly depending on your individual interests, needs, and aspirations.
+There is no perfect response to this question because the truth is that the best pre-law jobs for students vary greatly depending on your individual interests, needs, aspirations, and classes you’ve taken.
 If you’re trying to choose the “right” job for you, be mindful of these considerations:

 Are you interested in technology or medicine?
 Then, explore pre-law school professions related to fields like medical devices or pharmaceuticals.
 Working as a paralegal is also a great choice for students interested in employment law.